Copyright © 1999 - 2019 GoDaddy Operating Company, LLC. All Rights Reserved

 Dog Food: Costco 18 kg 670 pesos

-For our daughter who is in Grade 8 cost is 58,000 pesos per school year.
-This includes uniforms, books, annual subscription plus lump sum or monthly payments.
+For our daughter who is in Grade 9 cost is 65,000 pesos per school year.
+This includes uniforms, books, IPad program, annual inscription.

 I have a list of many restaurants in San Miguel we frequent at least 2 to 3 times a week.
 Our bill for 3 of us averages 400 pesos, with no alcohol.
 For the two of us 290 p is typical.
 Corona, Victoria etc. is 25 to 30 p.